THE DEFINITIVE GUIDE TO WINTER CAMPING

 It is difficult to explain at first.
 The absolute silence.
 The complete lack of noise on awakening - I am in my sleeping bag, in my tent, in the middle of the wilderness in the middle of the winter.
 Few people venture out here when the temperature plummets, but those few that do are greeted by a land of absolute beauty.
 Fragile, beautiful, yet deadly.

-Just because the mercury has dropped, and the sun is struggling to make an appearance, there are many, many good reasons to try winter camping.
-We take you through a few of our top reasons to get out there in the snow and ice before leading you through how to plan and prepare for your winter camping trip.
-You’ll learn how to:
+Just because the mercury has dropped, and the sun is struggling to make an appearance, there are many, many good reasons to try snow camping.
+We take you through a few of our top reasons to get out there in the snow and ice before leading you through how to plan and prepare for camping in the cold.

 While the majority of people would not consider the midst of winter an appropriate time to camping, we revel in it.
 While there are many many reasons, here are seven great reasons to get out and explore this winter:

-One of the greatest benefits of winter camping is that you are not one of the majority - most people will think you’re crazy to head out in the depths of winter.
+One of the greatest benefits of camping in cold weather is that you are not one of the majority - most people will think you’re crazy to head out in the depths of winter.
 However, their loss is your gain.
 Gone are the crowds from the campsites and the trails, leaving you and your group as possibly the only humans in the area.

 Many people choose to take a camping trip to get away from the stresses, strains and noises of modern life.
 Take a trip in summer, and you’ll get peace and quiet in the wilds, but take a trip in the winter, and you reach another level of tranquillity.
 Gone is the chatter of other human life, no buzzing insects, no rustling of the trees nor sounds of running water as the rivers have iced over.
 Just the sound of your own breathe punctuates the eerie silence in this ethereal landscape.